 Giving and retaking the reins is a test of self-carriage and whether or not the contact is correct.

-In order to execute the exercise correctly, the rider moves his hands forward along the neck for two or three strides, giving up the contact with the horse's mouth.
+In order to execute the exercise correctly, the rider moves his hands forward along the neck for the number of strides specified in the test, giving up the contact with the horse's mouth.
 The horse maintains the same position of head and neck throughout the exercise.